InformationProgressive Silent Film ListLost FilmsPeopleTheaters

 Ratings (1-10): video: 7 / audio: 8 / additional content: 7 / overall: 7.

-For the Kino edition’s video transfer a worn but clear 35mm print was utilized, originating from a 1920s release print prepared by Ben Blumenthal’s Export-Import Film Company for the American film market.
+For this Kino DVD edition’s video transfer a worn but clear 35mm print was utilized, originating from a 1920s release print prepared by Ben Blumenthal’s Export & Import Film Company, Incorporated, for the American film market.
 All intertitles are in English and appear to be the American originals.
 The image is generously cropped for television, with ample space around even the sometimes lengthy intertitle cards.
 While the video transfer made at proper running speed is gorgeous, the print is compromised by wear from use: fine scratches and scuffing, sometimes not subtle emulsion damage, mild frame jitters, and a nearly constant fine sprinkling of white speckling.
-The print, however, holds a broad range of graytones and fine detail, and is a generally pleasure to watch.
+The print, however, holds a broad range of greytones and fine detail, and is a generally pleasure to watch.
 At times the continuity seems a little choppy and may be the result of some editing in the original American print.

 Accompanying Othello are four earlier Shakespearean film adaptations.
 Duel Scene from Macbeth (1905) is a static swordplay battle between two actors in front of a painted backdrop.
 Produced by Biograph for a series of short films on historic fights and shot by G.W.
 Bitzer, the film has next to nothing Shakespearean about it other than its title and period costumes.
 However, little other can be accomplished in a film adaptation of Shakespeare in less than a minute.
 The print is from the Library of Congress’ paper print collection.